ilyasProgrammer/addons-dev/fleet_booking/doc/index.rst

 * Login in system as General Manager (gm/gm) or Admin (admin/admin). *login/password*
 * Go to fleet in main menu and next ``Configuration / Branches``.
 Create and edit branches here.
 * Go to ``Settings / Users / Users``.
 Set corresponding branch to every user you need.
 It will cause branch limitations for some data in system for that user.
+* Also you may set according branch for vehicles.

 Customer features
 -----------------